 - Death was caused by a crushing injury

-- The individual had sepsis, extreme obesity, or a highly contagious disease (such as hepatitis, AIDS)
+- The individual had extreme obesity or a highly contagious disease (such as AIDS or hepatitis B or C)

 There is no age limit on donated bodies.
 It is important for the family to recognize that the Anatomical Board cannot issue reports regarding the cause of death or any findings.
 If a family wishes to receive such information, they should have an autopsy performed by a qualified pathologist.